 Essential reading: Top fitness trackers and health gadgets

-Like so many other tech giants of today, the company has not been around for very long.
+Like so many other tech giants of today, Oppo has not been around for very long.
 Its brand name was registered in 2001 and it started operation three years later.
-OPPO has steadily grown over the years, and since mid-2016 it holds the position as the biggest smartphone manufacturer in China.
+They’ve steadily grown over the years, and since mid-2016 Oppo holds the position as the biggest smartphone manufacturer in China.

-The timepiece comes in two different sizes, a 41mm and a 46mm.
-The first has a 1.9 inch, the second a 1.6 inch curved, AMOLED touch screen with rounded edges 326 PPI resolution.
+The company’s first smartwatch made its global debut today.
+Oppo Watch comes in two different sizes, a 41mm and a 46mm.
+The first has a 1.9 inch, the second a 1.6 inch curved, AMOLED touch screen with with a dual-curved display and 6000-series aluminum alloy frame.
 Both have a 100% DCI-P3 color gamut.

 It’s clear this is an Apple Watch-like device.
 But there are a few design differences.
 The clear distinction is that the Oppo Watch does not have a crown.
 Instead, it has two long buttons on the right, one of which has a LED indicator in the middle.
 A microphone hole can be found between them.